 3. Create the questionnaire

 A good questionnaire is important.
 The questions are there to make sure all business requirements are clear.
-Specific certifications may need to be in place, or certain equipment may be needed to be compliant.
+Specific certifications may need to be in place, or the shipment may require certain equipment to be compliant.
 A good questionnaire makes it clear for the carriers what is required, and it also makes sure that the right carriers are selected.

 4. Create the rate card(s)